Laurie Raphaël

 Laurie Raphaël is a Michelin-starred restaurant in Quebec City, Canada.

 History

 The business was opened in 1991 by couple Suzanne Gagnon and Daniel Vezina, with the latter serving as the restaurant's chef.

 In 2012, the couple's son, Raphaël Vezina, took over as the head chef.

-A second location of the restaurant previously operated in Montreal, but closed as of July 2019.
+A second location of the restaurant previously operated in Montreal, but closed in July 2019.

 Recognition

 In 2025, the restaurant received a Michelin star in Quebec's inaugural Michelin Guide.